terrier-org/pyterrier/docs/rewrite.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes you want to apply a query rewriting function as a re-ranker, but your rewriting function uses a different document ranking.
-In this case, you can use `pt.rewrite.stash_results()` to stash the documents, so they can be recovered and re-ranked later using your
+In this case, you can use `pt.rewrite.stash_results()` to stash the retrieved documents for each query, so they can be recovered and
-rewritten query formulation.
+re-ranked later using your rewritten query formulation.

 .. autofunction:: pyterrier.rewrite.stash_results()